 Depression Counselling in London and Online

 One in five people feel stuck in a loop of sadness, hopelessness and helplessness.
 When we feel like this, it is normal to become more withdrawn.
 For example, rejecting invitations, spending hours in bed and feeling lonely.
 Similarly, wondering whether we’re good enough or if we will ever feel happy again.
 We do this because we feel vulnerable.
 If this is what you are experiencing, and it has lasted for several weeks, it might be important to seek depression counselling.
-In turn, with the help of a depression therapist using CBT for sadness or other psychotherapy approaches for depression and low mood, you have a chance to beat the blues, break negative patterns of thinking and behaving and rediscover the beauty in your everyday life.
+In turn, with the help of a depression therapist using CBT Therapy for sadness or other psychotherapy approaches for depression and low mood, you have a chance to beat the blues, break negative patterns of thinking and behaving and rediscover the beauty in your everyday life.
 Beat depression with Therapy Central in London starting today.

 Work with our qualified Depression psychologists today.